OCA/server-tools/base_time_window/README.rst

 Trobz

 -  Dung Tran <dungtd@trobz.com>
+-  Khoi (Kien Kim) <khoikk@trobz.com>

 Other credits
 -------------

-The development of this module has been financially supported by:
+The migration of this module from 17.0 to 18.0 was financially supported
+by:

--  Camptocamp
+-  Camptocamp.

 Maintainers
 -----------